-An important change effective on May 1 is the new telephone number for the CSL General Office - Dearborn 6100. . . .
+An important change effective on May 1 is the new telephone number for the CSL General Office - Dearborn \$100. . . .
 Now, just try and forget the old number!

 Clean-Up Week used to last seven days.
-Now the promotion lasts two weeks with the suggestion that you "clean up, paint up, plant up, light up, the year around". . . .
-You hear lots of people scream about wastepaper and trash on streets and in public conveyances.
+Now the promotion lasts two weeks with the suggestion that you "clean up, paint up, plant up, light up, the year around". . .
+You hear last trash on streets and in public conveyances.
 But did you ever watch to see where those same people throw their gum wrappers, empty cigaret packs, and old newspapers? . .
-Like a lot of other things, keeping the city clean has to start with the individuals' own personal habits.
+Like a lot of other things, keeping the city clean has to start with the individuals own personal habits.